joey5403/joey5403.github.io/content/posts/The Zen Of Python.md

 ---
-=id: The Zen Of Python
+id: The Zen Of Python
 aliases: []
 tags:
   - tech